 Sticky Icky’s has been proudly providing high quality cannabis products since early 2018.
-We service the southern Colorado region, as a Pueblo dispensary.
-Our goal as a recreational dispensary in Pueblo is to provide higher-quality products, at a lower price than our competitors.
+As the premier Pueblo, Colorado Dispensary, we serve the entire Southern Colorado region.
+Our goal, as a recreational dispensary in Pueblo, is to provide higher-quality products, at the lowest prices.

 We are much different than other dispensaries in Pueblo, being that we hand select our cannabis, edibles, and concentrates from all around Colorado.

 Sun: 9am – 9pm